ipinto/checkIPy/README.md

 ### Telegram bot
 Check how to [create a Telegram bot](https://core.telegram.org/bots).

-You should create your own bot and include in the configuration file your bot **bot token**.
+You should create your own bot and include in the configuration file your **bot token**:

-The app needs to know the chat id...
-Need to figure out which is the best way to get the chat_id and store it.

 ```python
 # Telegram Bot
 TELEGRAM_TOKEN='your_bot_token'
 ```

+The app needs to know the chat id, so you must send a message to your bot in order to start working.

 ## Run script
 ```